padipadou/higgs_challenge/README.md

 `python3 tpot_test.py`

+Using the new library tpot, which is automatically determining best model and hyperparameters

 *Information*: For testing just uncomment a piece of code

 We put everything in comments to avoid that everything is printed at the same time